the-teacher/the_sortable_tree/README.md

 **render_tree** use native CoffeeScript template way for tree building.
 That why it is so easy to customize!

+## Contents

+* Performance
+* How gem works?
+* What gem can do?
+* Security notes!!!
+* Install with Rails 3
+* Supported Nested Tree Gems
+* How to render simple tree?
+* How to render sortable tree with (Drag&Drop GUI)?
+* How to render tree of comments?
+* What about Mountable Engines?

 ### Performance

 It's amazing!
 More than 2000 nodes per second!!!